 So we have an update on this Missouri.

-We have a lieutenant governor of Missouri on today, the state Senator Marie Chappelle Nadal, who hoped for the assassination of President Trump, that she wouldn't even apologize for this.
+We have a lieutenant governor of Missouri on today, the state senator Marie Chappelle Nadal, who hoped for the assassination of President Trump, that she wouldn't even apologize for this.

 And she posted, apparently, according to Jim Hoff picked this up from ABC News.

-Quote, Missouri State Senator Marie Chappelle Nadal, Democrat, University City, posted a comment in a Facebook conversation Thursday morning, hoping that she she hopes that President Trump will be assassinated.
+They reported on a story, and the St. Louis Dispatch reported on a story: quote, Missouri State Senator Marie Chappelle Nadal, Democrat, University City, posted a comment in a Facebook conversation Thursday morning, hoping that she hopes that President Trump will be assassinated.

 And Chappelle Nadal, the state lawmaker, recently wrote she hoped Donald Trump would be assassinated.